 The report, which also expands upon GMT’s limited managerial capacity, shows that there is the potential for cost savings by transferring all of GMT’s rural service to other providers and returning GMT to its urban roots.

-The GMT Board of Commissioners will consider the report and issue their recommendations in the our final report to the Legislature, which is due February 1, 2025.
+The GMT Board of Commissioners will consider the report and issue their recommendations in our final report to the Legislature, which is due February 1, 2025.
 GMT is committed to being a positive partner with VTrans and the other providers.
 We wish to be part of any solutions to our collective funding predicament.
 We also want to make sure we fully understand the potential impact these transfers will have on our riders, employees, and communities served before taking a position.

 Public Transit Funding Recommendation

 As discussed in the relevant background, there have been nine studies on how to finance public transit in Chittenden County.
 With rural providers approaching their own fiscal cliffs, now is the time to either act on one of the solutions recommended in the Report on Funding Sources for Public Transit Nonfederal Match, or enact another solution.
+Here are the recommendations from this report:

+“In order to achieve these revenue targets and based on the evaluation of options in the previous chapter, this report recommends the following:

+Change the vehicle registration fee to an ad valorem fee and boost the average fee to $96.
+Study will be needed to determine the best way to transition to the ad valorem fee as well as to calculate what the fees should be per hundred dollars of value so that the average comes out to $96 per vehicle.

+Work with the Public Utility Commission to institute a fee to account for the increasing role of electric power in transportation.
+The first step is a study by the PUC, which can also include analysis of the impacts at various levels of revenue generation and a fee per kWh that would generate the same amount of revenue as a flat fee.

+Request a study by VTrans of an incentive program for transit funding within the State Aid for Town Highways program.
+Any revenue enhancement for the T-Fund should be accompanied by an incentive program for municipalities to support their local transit system.

+Increase the rental car tax by 1.5%.
+This tax increase would generate $1 million in new revenue.

+Implement a retail delivery fee.
+Impose new fee in recognition of damage caused to Vermont’s roads by delivery vehicles.
+Colorado and Minnesota can provide further guidance on the best practice for administering this fee.”

-GMT is aware of Governor Phil Scott’s stated opposition to new fees, as well as the changes in the makeup of the Legislature that will likely prevent the override of vetoes.
+GMT is aware of Governor Phil Scott’s stated opposition to new fees.
 Without a public transit funding solution, however, Vermont will either need to flex more of its federal highway funds to transit or accept lower service levels across the state.
 Neither seems a good long-term strategy.

 Mind the Gap – Urban Projections for FY27 and FY28